SeanNguyen/style_guides_ror/best-practices/ruby-on-rails/rspec-given.md

 # Objective

-- To provide a baseline guidelines which allows sufficient space for personal growth and development
 - To unify honestbee styles
-- To drive software quality
+- To provide a baseline guidelines for developers' reference

 # Priority Tree